Finding a Top Financial Advisor Firm in Iowa

 - Chartered financial consultant (ChFC)

 Founded by Jerry Foster, the firm was originally known as Retirement & Investment Advisors, Inc. The firm has been an investment advisory practice since 1991.
 Foster Group provides financial planning, portfolio management and pension consulting services.
+While headquartered in Iowa, Foster Group also has a regional office in Omaha, Nebraska.

 Foster Group’s investment strategy is primarily built on fundamental analysis and modern portfolio theory, which is the process of reducing risk through systematic diversification.
-The firm typically recommends low-cost mutual funds and exchange-traded funds and usually avoids investing in individual stocks and bonds, but certain exceptions can be made.
+The firm typically recommends low-cost mutual funds and ETFs and usually avoids investing in individual stocks and bonds, but certain exceptions can be made.
 Foster Group assumes a long-term approach to its clients’ investments.

-Steele Capital Management, Inc.
+Steele Capital Management

-Based in Dubuque, Steele Capital Management is a fee-based firm that works with individuals, high-net-worth individuals, pensions and profit-sharing plans, charitable organizations, as well as corporations and other businesses.
+Based in Dubuque, Steele Capital Management is a fee-only firm that works with individuals, high-net-worth individuals, pensions and profit-sharing plans, charitable organizations, as well as corporations and other businesses.
 Steele Capital Management does not have a minimum required account size.

 Steele Capital Management’s staff includes advisors who hold the Certified Financial Planner™ (CFP®), chartered financial consultant (ChFC) and certified public accountant (CPA) designations.